la2050/archive/_projects/2016/re-make-it-la.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/8716427165741-team91.png
 project_video: ''
-project_description: >-
+project_summary: >-
-  Our proposal will identify 10 manufacturing companies in Los Angeles County that are ‘at risk’ for relocation.
-We seek to ‘re-tool’ these companies through new digital communications, enterprise crowdfunding, and/or management capacity so they can better understand their marketplace, increase sales and re-position the company to avert relocation and loss of manufacturing jobs in LA County.
+  Reinvent older, LA manufacturing companies by using crowdfunding and other innovations to retain jobs in LA
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   We are teaming up with Crowdfund Better (crowdfundbetter.com) on this